Benefits of walking for weight loss – How to burn fat safely?

 I prefer to walk alone, but a partner could make your experience more enjoyable.

-Walking is my lifesaver.
+Walking was my lifesaver.
 I am thrilled today.
 You have no idea.

 It’s worked for me.
 I’ve lost weight, I am stronger and more energetic, and my mind is sharper than ever.